-For a starter lesson on becoming a typographical fussbudget, you can do worse than Matthew Butterick’s Typography in Ten Minutes.
+As a book person and general fussbudget, I care about typographic niceties like hyphenation, justification, footnote placement, and pagination.
+TeX—created by the son of a printer—is far better at this than Word.
+If you wish to convince yourself such things matter, you can do worse than Matthew Butterick’s Typography in Ten Minutes.
 At a more advanced level of finickiness, I enjoy Robert Bringhurst’s Elements of Typographic Style.

-LaTeX has an extraordinarily sophisticated citation-generation system, biblatex.
-I store all my citations in a database, which biblatex then uses to generate citations in my documents.
-In particular, biblatex-chicago is a beautifully executed implementation of the Chicago style; I used it to generate the citations in my book.
-The biblatex bibliographic database format is also plain text, but here I do use a graphical program, the excellent BibDesk, to manage it.
-For gathering citations from the web I use Zotero, which can be more or less integrated with bibtex using zot2bib and Better BibTeX.
-I say “more or less,” because some hand-editing of material exported from Zotero to BibDesk is usually required.
+I use LaTeX’s extraordinarily sophisticated citation-generation system, biblatex.
+The biblatex-chicago package is a beautifully executed implementation of the Chicago style; I used it to generate the citations in my book and here, however many years on, it is still being kept up to date with new editions of the Chicago Manual.
+The biblatex bibliographic database format is also plain text, but here I do sometimes use a graphical program, the excellent BibDesk, to manage it.
+For gathering citations from the web I use Zotero.
+There are some extensions to Zotero which help use Zotero and biblatex together: zot2bib or the much more elaborate Better BibTeX.
+(I also swear by ZotFile for corraling PDFs of articles.)

-Pandoc also supports its own citation-generation system which uses the Citation Style Language.
-Unfortunately this system is not flexible enough for citation in literary studies or history.
-I write biblatex commands directly into my markdown.
+Pandoc also supports its own citation-generation system, which uses the Citation Style Language.
+Unfortunately this system is not really flexible enough for citation in literary studies or history except in the simplest cases.

 biblatex and biblatex-chicago both come with very extensive documentation, but one can get started simply by using the BibDesk graphical interface to enter information and taking advantage of Pandoc’s ability to generate biblatex citation commands (command-line option